 If you pass personal data along to third parties, you must also inform your users of this as part of the data protection declaration.
 For example, if you run an online shop, you are very likely to include other service providers such as suppliers or payment services in your business process.

 This segment also includes implementations of third-party cookies and extensions, the use of which has always been linked to the disclosure of personal information.
 These include tracking codes and social media buttons.
-In both cases, you can indicate a legitimate interest to justify the use – however, it is advisable to also obtain the visitors’ consent (in the case of social media buttons, the use of a data protection compliant procedure like the two-click solution.
+In both cases, you can indicate a legitimate interest to justify the use – however, it is advisable to also obtain the visitors’ consent (in the case of social media buttons, the use of a data protection compliant procedure like the two-click solution is a good idea).

-You should also include ad services like Google AdSense or AdWords as recipients if you use them to find your website.
+You should also include advertising services like Google AdSense or AdWords as recipients if you use them for Internet users to find your website.

 This website uses a Facebook social plug-in developer by Facebook Inc. (1 Hacker Way, Menlo Park, California 94025 USA) and is recognisable by the Facebook logo.
 The plugin establishes a direct connection between your browser and the Facebook servers once it has been activated.
 This requires a click on the appropriate button.
-We have no influence whatsoever on the what kind and to what extent your data is transmitted to Facebook Inc. A statement by the social media company on this topic can be found at the following link: www.facebook.com/help/186325668085084.
+We have no influence whatsoever on what kind and to what extent your data is transmitted to Facebook Inc. A statement by the social media company on this topic can be found via the following link.